xunit/xunit/site/docs/getting-started/v3/migration.md

 ### async void tests are no longer supported

 Tests which are `async void` will be fast-failed at runtime to indicate that their signatures need to be updated from `void` to either `Task` or `ValueTask`.

+### `IAsyncLifetime` now inherits from `IAsyncDisposable` and disposal guidelines have been updated

+In v2, `IAsyncLifetime` defined its own `DisposeAsync` method, and if you implements both `IAsyncLifetime` and `IDisposable`, we would call both `DisposeAsync` and `Dispose`.

+In v3, `IAsyncLifetime` now inherits `IAsyncDisposable`, so the `DisposeAsync` method comes from there.
+We are also now following framework guidance which says that when an object implements both `IAsyncDisposable` and `IDisposable`, you should only call one or the other, and not both.
+For us, that means we will call `DisposeAsync` but not `Dispose`.
+This is true even for objects which implement both `IAsyncDisposable` and `IDisposable`, regardless of whether they also implement `IAsyncLifetime` or not.

+This could be a breaking change if you were previously relying on us calling both.

 ## Migrating to v3 Packages